Stay away from asthma triggers

 It is important to know what things make your asthma worse.
 These are called asthma "triggers."
 Avoiding them is your first step toward feeling better.

-Our homes can be filled with asthma triggers, found within:
+Our homes can have asthma triggers, such as:

 Asthma triggers - stay away from; Asthma triggers - avoiding; Reactive airway disease - triggers; Bronchial asthma - triggers